As NATO member, Finland will commit to Turkey's security, Finnish president says | Politics

 As NATO member, Finland will commit to Turkey's security, Finnish president says

+Finland and Sweden say they have been spurred into joining NATO by Russia's invasion of Ukraine, reversing generations of military non-alignment to bring about the biggest shakeup in European security for decades.
+Turkey surprised NATO allies last week by objecting to the move, accusing the two countries of harboring Kurdish militants.

-Finnish President Sauli Niinisto on Thursday said Finland was open to discussing Turkey's concerns over its accession application to NATO, adding that the country was ready to commit to Ankara's security.
+Finnish President Sauli Niinisto on Thursday vowed to commit to Turkey's security when and if his country becomes a NATO member, and said Finland was open to discussing Ankara's concerns over its membership bid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)